danidee10/danidee10.github.io/_posts/2016-11-28-flask-by-example-9.markdown

 <br />

-In the next part, we'll be rounding off this series and talking about writing unit tests in Flask.
+In the next part, we're going to write some unit tests and discuss the importance of testing and code coverage.

 `untested code >= broken code`